 When does life begin?

-The majority of current public discourse surrounding abortion hinges on one question: “When does life begin?”
-Thankfully, we live in a time in which we have technology available to help us understand the mechanisms of pregnancy, conception, intrauterine development, and childbirth, in a way our blessed Fathers could never have imagined.
-And that science, a beautiful gift from God, shows us a reality in complete harmony with Scripture and Orthodox teachings on abortion.
+The majority of current public discourse about abortion hinges on one question: “When does life begin?”
+Thankfully, we live in a time in which we have technology available to help us understand pregnancy, conception, intrauterine development, childbirth, and abortion, in a way our blessed Fathers could never have imagined.
+And that science, a beautiful gift from God, shows us a reality in complete harmony with Scripture and the Eastern Orthodox view on abortion.

-Human life begins at the moment of fertilization, when the sperm fertilizes the egg inside the Fallopian tube.
-(Note: some people call this moment conception.
+Human life begins when the sperm fertilizes the egg inside the Fallopian tube.
+(Note: some people call this conception.
 But calling it conception muddies the waters as to what is actually happening in a scientific sense.
 Fertilization is the scientific term, one which cannot be obfuscated by pro-choice opposition.)
 The scientific explanation behind this is lengthy and complex.
-So, to put it simply, upon fertilization, the newly formed zygote has all the genetic information (DNA) required to be a unique individual.
+So, to put it simply: upon fertilization, the newly formed zygote has all the genetic information (DNA) required to be a unique individual.
 At this stage, he or she is a human being, in every sense of the word.

 Scientifically speaking, the only difference between you as a newly conceived zygote and you right now boils down to: 1) the number of cells in your body; and 2) the complexity of their organization.
 Throughout every stage of development, you had all the genetic material you needed to grow.
 You were, are, and will be a human being, at every stage of your development.

 Thus, the Church has always condemned abortion.
-Despite not having the technology and scientific knowledge we have today, the Fathers have always considered abortion a grave sin and equated it with murder.
+Despite not having the technology and scientific knowledge we have today, the Fathers of the Eastern Orthodox Church always viewed abortion a grave sin and equated it with murder.
 Since our bodies are “temples of the Holy Spirit,” to kill an innocent human being is a crime, not only against that person, but also against the Holy Spirit, against God Himself.